-By the time the Who made their second rock opera 'Quadrophenia' in 1973, Daltrey's voice had become rock 'n' roll legend.
-But he didn't just kick back and bask in the golden glory -- the double-record epic features some of his greatest performances (see Nos.
+By the time the Who made their second rock opera Quadrophenia in 1973, Daltrey's voice had become rock 'n' roll legend.
+But he didn't just kick back and bask in the golden glory: This double-record epic features some of his greatest performances (see Nos.
 4 and 2 on our list of the Top 10 Roger Daltrey Who Songs).
-'The Real Me' serves as a musical and thematic link to the album's 17 songs.
+"The Real Me" serves as a musical and thematic link to the album's 17 songs.
 Thanks to Daltrey's monumental vocal, there's no missing its significance.

-'Baba O'Riley' is one of rock's all-time great album openers and one of the Who's best songs.
+"Baba O'Riley" is one of rock's all-time great album openers and one of the Who's best songs.
 The looped opening synthesizer riff, violin solo and Townshend's "teenage wasteland" bridge play a huge part in its greatness; otherwise, it would be higher on our list of the Top 10 Roger Daltrey Who Songs.
-Still, the singer drives one of the group's most popular tracks with his soaring vocal turn.
+Still, the singer drives one of this group's most popular tracks with his soaring vocal turn.

 Daltrey had no idea he'd be singing the Who's youth anthem long after he got old.
-Maybe he wouldn't have been so cocky had he known he'd still be singing Townshend's immortal words beyond the age of 65.
+Maybe he wouldn't have been so cocky had he known he'd still be singing Townshend's immortal words so many decades later.
 And maybe he wouldn't have chosen to sing them in that notable stutter that sounds like an audible middle finger to everything uptight and ancient.
 But lucky for us Daltrey didn't think about any of that when he was a cocky, stuttering 21-year-old punk.